1. Vote by Mail (absentee)

-Any registered voter may request a ballot to be mailed to them, with no reason needed, either for specific elections or for all eligible elections through the next two General Elections.
-After that, the request will need to be made again.
+Any registered voter may request a ballot to be mailed to them, with no reason needed, either for specific elections or for eligible elections through the next two General Elections.
+After the request expires, the request will need to be made again.
+It is a good idea to check the status of your absentee request on a regular basis.
 An immediate family member or legal guardian may also request a ballot for another voter, with the voter’s permission.

 Members of the United States Uniformed Services on active duty and the Merchant Marines, their spouses and dependents, and United States citizens residing outside of the United States have additional options and allowances when it comes to voting by mail, including getting the ballot sooner and by electronic means.
 For more details, please visit the page below: